0xquad/mpyq/README.md

 * It adds support for a command line-specified `(listfile)` to extract only a subset of files from the MPQ archive.

+This improved version is not available on PyPI.
+Clone directly from here to use it.

 ## Installation